dwellir-public/rpc-endpoint-db-operator/README.md

     # List chains in DB
     python3 db_util.py request chains

+    # Check connectivity to RPC endpoints with "polkadot" in their URL
+    python3 db_util.py json db_json -f polkadot

 ### Query the blockchain RPC database via the Flask API

 The Flask API supportes all of CRUD: "Create, Read, Update, Delete".
 Here follows some `curl` examples: